 The Group relies on bank and other borrowings as a significant source of liquidity.
-As at date of approval for issuance of the consolidated financial statements, the Group had available unutilised bank loan facilities of HK\$3,150 million (2015: HK\$3,200 million).
-As stated in note 1, the directors have considered the Group's liquidity and going concern in light of the fact that the Group's current liabilities exceed its current assets by approximately HK\$4,228 million (at 31 December 2015: HK\$3,491 million).
+As at date of approval for issuance of the consolidated financial statements, the Group had available unutilised bank loan facilities of HK\$2,916 million (2016: HK\$3,150 million).
+As stated in note 1, the Directors have considered the Group's liquidity and going concern in light of the fact that the Group's current liabilities exceed its current assets by approximately HK\$5,760 million (at 31 December 2016: HK\$4,228 million).

-The following table details the Group's remaining contractual maturity for its financial liabilities.
+The following table details the Group's remaining contractual maturity for its non-derivative financial liabilities.
 The table has been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group can be required to pay.
-The table includes both interest and principal cash flows.